 Don’t get me wrong, my parents had wonderful motives.
 They piled three kids in a small car and showed us the country.
 But I was a lethargic and grumpy traveler.
 Hurtling down the highway with windows open (air conditioning allegedly reduced fuel economy) only aggravated my asthma and hay fever, plus I suffered the relentless car sickness.
-Yet I wasn’t sufficiently self-aware to let anyone know that I felt dizzy, weak and short of breath.
+Yet I wasn’t sufficiently self-aware to let anyone know that I felt dizzy, nauseated, and short of breath.
 I longed for the comforts of home: library books, a familiar bathtub, my trusty bike, and some control over my own life.
 As soon as my mother got out the maps to start planning I felt nothing but dread, which I masked with a façade of eager anticipation lest I be called “ungrateful.”
 But every minute our car headed farther away from home seemed wrong somewhere in the center of my being.
 Until we returned I felt suspended from my own completeness—a weary, one-dimensional version of myself.

 Perhaps these long yearly trips, taken when I was unwell and unwilling, served to inoculate me against travel.
 As an adult I still struggle to feel wholly myself when I’m away.
 That marks me as seriously maladjusted.
 Wanderlust, or at least the urge to get away, is the norm.
 All sorts of well-meaning people mock non-travelers as people with no sense of adventure.